jeffreykegler/old_kollos/notes/misc/strand.md

 * medials, which are those dotted rules which are neither predictions or completions.

+If a dotted rule has the dot after a RHS symbol instance, the predecessor of that dotted rule is the dotted rule with the dot before that symbol instance -- in other words, with the dot one position earlier.
+If a dotted rule has the dot before a RHS symbol instance, the predecessor of that dotted rule is the dotted rule with the dot after that symbol instance -- other words, with the dot one position later.
+Predictions do not have predecessors and completions do not have successors.

 ## Creating the strand grammar

 Let our original grammar be `g1`.